Four things taxpayers need to know before opening an ABLE account

 - The account holder can take tax-free distributions to pay for qualified expenses.

-- Expenses must relate to the individual’s disability and help the individual maintain or improve his or her health, independence, or quality of life.
+- Expenses must relate to the individual’s disability and help the individual maintain or improve their health, independence, or quality of life.

 - An ABLE account can be used simultaneously with a special needs trust.

 Overall, ABLE accounts may be a win-win for families.
-However, families should understand the following potential complications to ensure they can successfully integrate ABLE accounts into their financial plans.
+However, families should understand these 4 things to know about ABLE accounts to ensure they can successfully integrate them into their financial plans.

 By law, qualified disability expenses are construed broadly.
 Expenses don’t have to be medically necessary to be a qualified expense.
 And, expenses may still be qualified even if they are useful to someone who doesn’t have a disability.

 Making the connection.
 A smart phone could be considered a qualified disability expense for a child with autism if the phone provides for more effective and safe communication or navigation.
 On the other hand, movie tickets, which provide entertainment only, are probably not a qualified expense.

 Account holders may conclude that just about any withdrawal could be qualified.
 However, for practical reasons, they should connect the potential expense with a tangible benefit for the account holder – and document how the expense will help the individual maintain or improve health, independence, and quality of life.

 Taxing nonqualified withdrawals.
 If an ABLE account holder makes a withdrawal for a nonqualified expense, the amount is subject to a 10 percent additional tax, and the earnings associated with the nonqualified withdrawal are treated as taxable income.
 The account holder is responsible for reporting and paying the 10 percent additional tax on his or her tax return.